Cath127/mp1-new-york/README.md

    * #### [Gitpod](https://www.gitpod.io/) was used for the CI template and to access VS Code
    * #### Git was used for version control.
    * #### [Github](https://github.com/) was used to store the code for the website.
    * #### [Bootstrap](https://getbootstrap.com/) was used to create the framework of the website.
-Code for the navigation bar, buttons, forms and cards were used and modified.
+Code for the navigation bar, forms and cards were used and modified.
 Additional CSS styling was implimented in style.css.
    * #### [Google Fonts](https://fonts.google.com/) was used to import fonts into the website.
    * #### [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic purposes.
    * #### [CHAT GPT](https://chat.openai.com/) was used for the slogan and introductory text.